-Many of the people who come to Big State struggle with a common issue: they are behind on their mortgage payments.
+Many people who come to Big State struggle with a common issue: they are behind on their mortgage payments.
+So if you’re behind on your mortgage payments… what are your options?

 Don’t Ignore The Bank